Ak-keny/OOJS/README.md

 *start overlay H2 color

 2.In Game
-*In game overlay back ground video
+*In game back ground video
 *On screen Keyboread color
 *On screen red border (when wrong)
 *On screen green border (when right)